paymill/paymill-oxid-4.6/README.md

 - Repeat last 2 steps for other shipping types

 # Update
-If you want to update from an version earlier than 2.1 you have to run the update.sql first.
+If you want to update from an version earlier than 2.1 (starting from 2.0.0) you have to run the update.sql first.

 # Template-Support